-Furman University administers over $70 million in federal, state, and institutional financial aid, over $47 million of which is funded directly by Furman.
-The financial aid program includes a broad range of academic and special talent scholarships as well as a comprehensive need-based program of grants, loans and work study opportunities.
+Furman University administers over $90 million in federal, state, and institutional financial aid, over $65 million of which is funded directly by Furman.

-Most aid awarded by the university is offered as a combination of scholarship and/or grant, loan and student employment (work study).
+The university offers to eligible students a combination of scholarship and/or grant, loan and student employment (work study).

-Cost of Attendance includes tuition, fees, weighted average room cost, the maximum meal plan, estimated cost of books, estimated personal expenses, and estimated transportation costs.
-“Direct COA” includes only tuition, fees, the weighted average room cost, and the maximum meal plan.
-All undergraduate day students are assigned the same COA based on Furman’s four-year residency requirement.
+Cost of Attendance includes tuition, student activity fees, room (weighted average charge), board (unlimited meal plan charge), estimated cost of books and supplies, estimated personal expenses, and estimated transportation costs.
+“Direct COA” includes only tuition, student activity fees, room (weighted average charge), board (unlimited meal plan charge), and estimated cost of books and supplies.
+All undergraduate day students are initially assigned the same COA based on Furman’s four-year residency requirement.

-Expected Family Contribution is the minimum amount a family is expected to contribute for the student’s education for a given academic year.
-The EFC is calculated by the FAFSA (federal and state aid) and the CSS PROFILE (institutional need-based grant aid) and assumes families will finance education utilizing current income, past savings, and student and/or family borrowing.
+Expected Family Contribution is the minimum amount a family is expected to contribute for the student’s educational expenses for a given academic year.
+The EFC is calculated by the FAFSA (federal and state aid) and the CSS/Financial Aid PROFILE (institutional need-based grant aid) and assumes families will finance education utilizing current income, past savings, and student and/or family loans.

 The difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).

-Free Application for Federal Student Aid used to determine eligibility for awarding federal and state need-based grants as well as loans and work study.
+The Free Application for Federal Student Aid is used to determine eligibility for awarding federal and state need-based grants as well as loans and federal work study.

 Aid awards for which a student must demonstrate financial need in order to qualify.
-Such awards include the Federal Pell Grant, the Federal SEOG, the Federal Direct Subsidized Student Loans, the Federal Perkins Loan, the Federal Work Study program, the South Carolina Tuition Grant, and the Furman Grant.
+Such awards include the Federal Pell Grant, the Federal SEOG, the Federal Direct Subsidized Student Loans, the Federal Work Study program, the South Carolina Tuition Grant, and the Furman Grant.

 Financial Aid Package

-The offer of financial aid awards, including academic or merit scholarships, for which a student is eligible.
-The student is notified of his or her financial aid package via e-mail and/ or through the MyFurman portal at furman.edu.
-All information of this nature will be conveyed via electronic means.
-New students will access the information through the e-mail address they provide during the admission process, while returning students will gain access via MyFurman.
+An offer of financial aid awards, including merit scholarships, for which a student is eligible.
+Students are notified of his or her financial aid package via e-mail and through the MyFurman portal.
+New students will also receive this information on paper delivered by USPS to their home address.

-Satisfactory Academic Progress for Federal Title IV Financial Aid
+Satisfactory Academic Progress (SAP) for Federal Title IV Financial Aid

 Federal regulations mandate that institutions of higher education establish minimum standards of satisfactory academic progress (SAP) for students receiving Title IV (federal) financial aid.
 Satisfactory academic progress is comprised of three evaluative standards: